 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Northern Indiana Public Service Company (NIPSCO) is requesting approval to install new pollution control equipment at its electric generating stations to reduce mercury and particulate matter emissions.
-The utility is also requesting approval to recover the construction costs through electric rates, with rate adjustments to be requested every six months.
+In October 2013, Northern Indiana Public Service Company (NIPSCO) is received IURC approval to install new pollution control equipment at its electric generating stations to reduce mercury and particulate matter emissions.
+The utility also received approval to recover the construction costs through electric rates, with rate adjustments being requested every six months.

-In filings with the Indiana Utility Regulatory Commission (IURC), NIPSCO states that it is seeking the plan to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
-NIPSCO estimates the compliance plan's capital costs at approximately $59 million.
+In filings, NIPSCO stated that it sought the plan to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.
+NIPSCO estimated the compliance plan's capital costs at approximately $59 million.

 For all publicly filed documents in this case, please visit the IURC's electronic document system and enter docket number 44311.